panichelpdesk/panichd/README.md

 #### Translations
 This package comes with Catalan, English and Brazillian Portuguese language files.
 For any of them you don't need to do anything: PanicHD will get your Laravel configuration.

 You may also you may create your own language files.
 There are some outdated language files that come from Ticketit and can be a good starting point.
-We encourage you to make your own language files and publish them to share with other speakers.
+We encourage you to make your own language files and create a pull request in PanicHD to share with other speakers.

 #### A ticket step by step example
 1. A user registers a new ticket for a specific issue